The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: A Typical Problem

 We now move to a rapid introduction to machine-learning and the reader is referred to the canonical textbooks in \cite{ML}.
+Furthermore, there have been several introductory monographs, tailored for the mathematician and the physicist \cite{MLmathphys}, which are also excellent resources.
 Of course, the entire field of machine-learning has been around for decades and has been an indispensable tool in many areas of science.
 The famous discovery of the Higgs boson, for instance, could not have been made, without machine-learning the patterns of particle jets.
 Back in the early days, the human eye had to disentangle hundreds of trajectories in cloud chambers, the amount of data now clearly precludes this possibility.

 The explosion in the last decade or so of machine-learning is due to an important advancement in hardware: the gaming industry has brought about the proliferation of graphic processing units (GPUs) in addition to the standard CPU, even to the personal computer.
 Each GPU is a processor specialized in tensor transformations.
 Essentially, every personal device now has become somewhat a super-computer with thousands of parallel cores.
 This ready availability of the mini-super-computer has thus given a new incarnation to machine-learning whose algorithms have existed for decades but have been seriously hindered by the limitations of computing power.